The Wyatt Sicks

-The Wyatt Sicks (also stylized as Wyatt Sick6) is a professional wrestling stable performing in WWE on the SmackDown brand.
-The stable is composed of leader Uncle Howdy (Bo Dallas), and members Erick Rowan, Dexter Lumis, Joe Gacy, and Nikki Cross, where Lumis and Gacy are the current WWE Tag Team Champions in their first reign, both individually and as a tag team.
+The Wyatt Sicks (also stylized as Wyatt Sick6) was a professional wrestling stable composed of Uncle Howdy, Dexter Lumis, Erick Rowan, Joe Gacy, and Nikki Cross.
+They were best known for their time in WWE where Lumis and Gacy are former one-time WWE Tag Team Champions, and also competed on WWE's sister promotion Lucha Libre AAA Worldwide.

-The group is inspired by characters developed by Bray Wyatt for his Firefly Funhouse segments.
-Following Wyatt's death, his real-life brother Bo Dallas returned as a dual character with his alter ego Uncle Howdy in June 2024, along with Rowan, Lumis, Gacy, and Cross, forming The Wyatt Sicks (a play on words of "Wyatt 6 (six)"), with the other members attire being inspired by the puppet characters of the Firefly Funhouse.
+The group was inspired by characters developed by Bray Wyatt for his Firefly Funhouse segments.
+Following Wyatt's death in August 2023, his real-life brother Bo Dallas returned as a dual character with his alter ego Howdy in June 2024, along with Rowan, Lumis, Gacy, and Cross, forming The Wyatt Sicks (a play on words of "Wyatt 6 (six)"), with the other members attire being inspired by the puppet characters of the Firefly Funhouse.

 Background

 When Windham Rotunda, who worked as Bray Wyatt, returned to WWE at Extreme Rules in October 2022, he was accompanied by a mysterious character who Wyatt identified only as "Uncle Howdy", portrayed by Windham's real-life brother Taylor, who was previously known for performing in WWE as Bo Dallas.
 Uncle Howdy made numerous appearances, notably in segments involving Wyatt and Alexa Bliss' feud with Bianca Belair in January 2023; Bliss was previously involved in a storyline with Wyatt before Wyatt left WWE in 2021.

 Wyatt and Howdy last appeared together on the February 17, 2023 episode of SmackDown, where Wyatt and Howdy laid out Hit Row, followed by Wyatt challenging the winner of Bobby Lashley vs. Brock Lesnar, which took place at that year's Elimination Chamber, to a match at WrestleMania 39.
 This would also be Wyatt's final physical appearance, as he was taken off television shortly afterward due to an undisclosed illness.
 Uncle Howdy had one further appearance on the following week's episode of SmackDown where he confronted Lashley, who had won at Elimination Chamber, before the storyline was dropped due to Wyatt's indefinite absence.
 Wyatt died on August 24 at the age of 36, with Uncle Howdy subsequently removed from WWE programming.

 During the April 2024 documentary Bray Wyatt: Becoming Immortal, Taylor showed the unfinished ideas Windham had left.
 He also implied the return of Uncle Howdy, as seen during the ending of the documentary which saw Howdy's silhouette standing behind Wyatt's lantern.
 Prior to Wyatt's death, there had been online speculation that he and Howdy would be forming a new version of The Wyatt Family called the Wyatt 6 which would include real-life versions of his Firefly Funhouse puppet characters, which had been seen upon his Extreme Rules return and at the 2023 Royal Rumble.